 Source: Schopenhauer, The World as Will and Representation (1818).

-The basis, that the entire world is an appearance, having no essential reality in itself, is borrowed from the Eastern schools, especially Buddhism.
-After that, the rest bears little or no relation with any established historical tradition other than Greek rational argument, especially that of the Stoics.
+The basis, that the entire world is an appearance, having no essential reality in itself, is a gross simplification and distortion of the Eastern doctrines.
+It bears little or no relation with any established historical tradition other than Greek rational argument, especially that of the Stoics.
 Here, the (human) will is perceived in terms of causal determinism.
 Schopenhauer’s doctrine states that everything that appears in nature does so by an act of will.
 The will is independent of knowledge, which is ‘secondary’ (as caused by will).
 Knowledge is not therefore required for will to manifest.
 The will is the only thing-in-itself, the “sole truly real, primary, metaphysical thing in a world in which everything else is only appearance, i.e., mere representation”.
 The will therefore, “gives all things, whatever they may be, the power to exist and to act”.
-Since this will is a blind force, there is automatically a need for ethical values such as are found in asceticism (chastity, various abstinences, for example).
+Since this will is a blind force, there is automatically a need for ethical values.
 Previously, such a will-force was ascribed only to God or the divine absolute.
 Schopenhauer famously declared: “The world is my representation.”
-Aleister Crowley and occultists through to the present times have generally adopted the concept, both philosophically and in operative theurgy.
+Occultists through to the present times have generally adopted the concept.
 Both Nietzsche and later Crowley rejected, however, the notion that desire begets suffering.
-They therefore sought to remove entirely the ethical requirement.
+They therefore sought to remove entirely the ethical requirement and simplify Schopenhauer’s invented doctrine still further.
 This paved the way for the postmodern Left-hand path school of thought and magical practice, which, when taken to the logical extreme, produces the self-confining, self-limiting doctrine of Isolate Intelligence.

 Sapphire 10.
 ‘Magick is a system of belief’.